Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Roasting is the easiest way to cook radicchio and Martha Stewart published a recipe in 2004 that is easy indeed—5 minutes of prep time and 15 minutes to cook.

-Ricotta and Fontina-Stuffed Shells with Radicchio
+Ricotta and Fontina-Stuffed Shells With Fennel and Radicchio

-Wilted Bitter Greens with Crispy Walnut Goat Cheese
+Wilted Bitter Greens With Crispy Walnut Goat Cheese

 - In this recipe chef Anne Burrell pairs radicchio with its cousin the Belgian endive and peppery arugula.